-3. The maximum wharfage charges are the maximum charges which the Company may make for the use by a bye-trader or other person, for a reasonable period, of a landing place, exclusive of cranes, machinery, and plant, provided by the Company at a terminal station, for the purpose of loading or unloading merchandise, and of the bye-trader dealing with the merchandise as a carrier thereof, before or after conveyance over the canal.
+3. The maximum wharfage charges are the maximum charges which the Maximum Company may make for the use by a bye-trader or other person, for a reason- wharfage charges. able period, of a landing-place (exclusive of cranes, and the machinery, plant and power for working the cranes, and provision of labour in connexion therewith) provided by the Company at a terminal station, for the purpose of loading or unloading merchandise, and for the purpose of the bye-trader dealing with the merchandise as a carrier thereof, before or after conveyance over the canal.

-4. The Company may charge for the services hereunder mentioned, or any Special of them, when rendered to a bye-trader, or other person, at his request or for charges. his convenience, a reasonable sum, in addition to all other tolls and charges.
+4. The Company may charge for the services hereunder mentioned, or any Special of them, when rendered to a bye-trader or other person, at his request or for his convenience, a reasonable sum, in addition to all other tolls and charges.
 Any difference arising under this section shall be determined by an arbitrator to be appointed by the Board of Trade at the instance of either party.
 Provided that where before any such service is rendered to a bye-trader, or other person, he has given notice in writing to the Company that he does not require it, the service shall not be deemed to have been rendered at his request or for his convenience:-

 - (i.)
 The collection or delivery of merchandise outside the terminal station. - (ii.)
 Weighing merchandise. - (iii.)
 The use or occupation of any wharfage accommodation, before or after conveyance, beyond such period as shall be reasonably necessary for enabling the bye-trader to deal with the merchandise as carrier thereof, or the consignor or consignee to give or take delivery thereof, and services rendered by the Company in connexion with such use or occupation. - (iv.)
-Loading or unloading, covering or uncovering merchandise comprised in any class of the classification when conveyed by a bye-trader over the canal. - (v.)
+Loading, unloading, covering, or uncovering merchandise comprised in any class of the classification when conveyed by a bye-trader over the canal. - (v.)
 The use of coal or other drops. - (vi.)
-The use of cranes, and the machinery, plant, and power for working the cranes, and provision of labour in connexion therewith. - (vii.)
+The use of cranes, and the machinery, plant, and power for working the cranes, and provision of labour in connexion therewith.

+Birmingham ...
+Canal.

+- (vii.)
 The provision of towage or other motive power for a bye-trader. - (viii.)
-The use or occupation of a berth, lay-bye, or canal basin belonging to the Company, and not being the canal, lay-bye, or canal basin alongside any private wharf, by a bye-trader's boat, beyond a reasonable period for loading or unloading, but no charge shall be made for boats tied up or moored at night or when not at work, provided the traffic of the canal or of a terminal station or canal basin is not thereby impeded. - (ix.)
-For gauging or re-gauging and weighing or re-weighing boats for the purpose of ascertaining their carrying capacity, and for providing and fixing gauge plates or other indices on boats. - 5.
-Where the Company gauge or re-gauge, or weigh or re-weigh a boat, Gauging and the book containing the record of the gauge or weight shall be open to inspect register. tion at all reasonable times at the principal office of the Company, or at the weighing station of the Company where such boat was last weighed.
+The use or occupation of a berth, or lay-bye, or canal basin belonging to the Company, and not being the canal, or lay-bye, or canal basin alongside any private wharf, by a bye-trader's boat, beyond a reasonable period for loading or unloading, but no charge shall be made for boats tied up or moored at night or for a reasonable time when not at work, provided the traffic of the canal or of a terminal station or canal basin is not thereby, impeded. - (ix.)
+For gauging or re-gauging and weighing or re-weighing boats for the purpose of ascertaining their carrying capacity, and for providing and fixing gauge plates or other indices on boats.